 - COMM 2221 Advertising Principles

-Elective Courses (6 credits):
+Elective Courses (6 Credits) from the following:

 - FILM 1005 Filmmaking I: Basic Production